senadkurtisi/Hotel-Management-System/README.md

 can edit those information and update the database or delete employees, but managers can't edit or delete other managers, and of course, owners.
 Owners can edit and delete everyone.
-*Employee information that is being shown:*
-- First name
-- Last name
-- Date of birth
-- Age
-- Pay
-- Place of living
-- Phone number
-- Gender
-- Profile picture

-***Along with directly editing pay, managers and owners can apply raise to the selected employee, again with respect to the selected employee level.***

 ###### New employee
 Owners can add new employees, by specifying all necessary information.